 Xerostomia can lead to speech and eating difficulties, halitosis (bad breath), an increase in the number of dental cavities (saliva helps prevent tooth decay), and infections in the mouth, such as thrush.

 An individual with xerostomia typically finds it harder to enjoy food.

 Xerostomia is a common problem.
-It is frequently a side effect of medication, which may improve with a new prescription or an adjustment of dosage.
+It is a frequent side effect of medication, which may improve with a new prescription or an adjustment of dosage.

 Some patients may think dry mouth is a normal part of aging - it is not.
-It is, however, more commonly found among the elderly.
-Experts say the main reason is that elderly people take more medications compared to the rest of the population, and some of these medications cause xerostomia.
+It is, however, more commonly found in older adults.
+Experts say the main reason is that elderly people take more medications compared with the rest of the population, and some of these medications cause xerostomia.

-Xerostomia may be a symptom of a serious systemic disease, such as systemic lupus erythematosus, rheumatoid arthritis, scleroderma, sarcoidosis, amyloidosis, Sjögren's syndrome and hypothyroidism.
+Xerostomia may be a symptom of a serious systemic disease, such as systemic lupus erythematosus, rheumatoid arthritis, scleroderma, sarcoidosis, amyloidosis, Sjögren's syndrome, Parkinson's, Diabetes, or hypothyroidism.
 A systemic disease is one that affects the entire body.

-In fact, xerostomia is not a disease; it is a symptom, just like headache is a symptom and not a disease.
+Xerostomia is not a disease, it is a symptom, just like headache is a symptom and not a disease.